What is a Dutch Colonial Style Home in Portland?

 What’s the Difference Between Colonial and Dutch Colonial Style Homes?

-Where Did the Dutch Colonial Style Home Get its Name?
+Where Did the Dutch Colonial Style Home Get Its Name?

 When Did the Dutch Colonial Style Home Come to Portland?